slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'There are no smart people or stupid people, just people being smart or being stupid.
 Being smart means thinking things through -- trying to find the real answer, not the first answer.
 Being stupid means avoiding thinking by jumping to conclusions.
 Jumping to a conclusion is like quitting a game: you lose by default.That’s why saying «I don’t know» is usually smart, because it’s refusing to jump to a conclusion.
 So when someone says «They are so stupid!» -- it means they’ve stopped thinking.'*

 <!--
+changing course is hard and this scares us so we look around and try to copy the courses other people took

+everything that is not a law of nature is just a shared belief.
+Money is a shared belief.
+So is a border.
+So are bitcoins.
+The list goes on.

+it’s kind of funny.
+But if everyone is thinking of the same joke, it loses some of its humor.
+If everyone is buying houses at the same time, the price of houses will go up too high and nobody will make any money.

 Great things are not accomplished by those who yield to trends and fads and popular opinion. -- Jack Kerouac

 > *'Talk sense to a fool and he calls you foolish.' -- Euripides*